-St. Luke’s School, Fitness Center Improvements
+St. Luke’s School Fitness Center Improvements

 The new program led to a larger strength and conditioning area with an open floor plan, which includes indoor synthetic turf, leading you up a training ramp to the mezzanine.
 The elevator-accessible mezzanine provides additional fitness and cardio space and an opportunity to view squash matches, optimizing the use of previously unused space.
-This consolidation enabled more functional team training activities and expanded training options, while also acting as tool for the recruitment and retention of athletes.
+This consolidation enabled more functional team training activities and expanded training options, while also acting as a tool for the recruitment and retention of athletes.

 The elevation changes also allowed for the integration of new training opportunities.
 Alongside extensive new conditioning equipment and a climbing wall, the project introduced new mechanical equipment within the existing system to improve ventilation and address longstanding moisture and environmental quality issues.